 Pediatric Surgical Expertise

-The pediatric surgeons and pediatric anesthesiologists at Miami Children’s Hospital have the specific expertise and knowledge to perform pediatric anesthesia and surgery on children of all ages.
+The pediatric surgeons and pediatric anesthesiologists at Nicklaus Children's Hospital, formerly Miami Children's Hospital, have the specific expertise and knowledge to perform pediatric anesthesia and surgery on children of all ages.
 The physicians have years of experience that enables them to take appropriate measures should complications arise in either the operating room, recovery room or the ward.

 Not only are our pediatric surgeons experts in the care of common conditions such as appendicitis or hernia repair, but our team is also renowned for treatment of more complex conditions such as neonatal congenital anomalies, childhood cancers, and traumas.
 We are also specialists in minimally invasive surgical techniques.